 3797 Further Old Testament Text Study [Not available 2024-25] 6 10 No The aim of this module is to explore in depth the close critical reading and intensive study of a particular text or texts from the Old Testament.
 In the process, students will examine the range of interpretative approaches available, and the different ways in which these texts can be interpreted responsibly in a variety of different contexts.
 This will develop critical skills that can be applied to other texts throughout ministry and encourage life-long learning.
 This module enables students to use the tools of modern scholarship, while paying attention to a text's history of interpretation, and its relevance to contemporary ecclesial communities.
-The format of the module will include a combination of lectures, small-group learning and private study, which will encourage self-directed learning and reflection.
-Lectures and small groups 10 Preparation: 90 Component 1 Written assignment - commentary and sermon, 2,000 words: 100% 3807 Integrative Learning for Collaborative Practice B: Interfaith 6 10 This module examines scriptural sources, external forces, accidents of history and internal pressures which have shaped contemporary religious leadership in Christianity, Judaism and Islam.
+The format of the module will include a combination of lectures, small-group learning and private study, which will encourage self-directed learning and reflection Lectures and small groups 10 Preparation: 90 Component 1 Written assignment - commentary and sermon, 2,000 words: 100% 3807 Integrative Learning for Collaborative Practice B: Interfaith 6 10 No This module examines scriptural sources, external forces, accidents of history and internal pressures which have shaped contemporary religious leadership in Christianity, Judaism and Islam.
 During the module, students will visit a local synagogue and masjid (mosque), and hear from Jewish, Muslim, and Christian leaders.
 While it is impossible to explore the full diversity of Islam and Judaism within the scope of this module, by the end of the module students should have a better understanding of the diversity of non-Christian religious leadership, the effect of a clericalist model on interfaith 'presence and engagement' for Anglican clergy, and an opportunity to reflect on contemporary Christian leadership in light of what they have experienced during the module.
 Integrated study modules allow a specific topic to be studied from the perspective of various theological and other disciplines in a context of group learning.
-By doing so, students develop cross- disciplinary skills in study and reflection while working as a team towards a group assessment.
+By doing so, students develop cross-disciplinary skills in study and reflection while working as a team towards a group assessment.
 Throughout the module there will be group activities, and the group will be expected to demonstrate an understanding of the topic informed by these different approaches and to reflect corporately and individually on the learning process.
-Lectures Classroom based: 10 Preparation: 20 Independent study including group work: 70 Total: 100 Component 1 Group project: 60% Component 2 Reflective learning journal, 1,000 words: 40% 3822 Term Study Abroad 6 40 No This module requires the student to undertake a term of study at an institution which has been approved by the Common Awards Management Board for this purpose (including approval of a conversion scheme for marks from that institution to grades for the student's Durham award).
-Set by institution Set by institution Set by institution 3911 Reflective Practice: Sports Ministry and Mission (Block delivery) 6 20 No group learning Classroom-based: 20 Context engagement: 80 Preparation: 100 Total: 200 Component 1 Theological Reflection, 2,500 words: 50% Component 2 Written Assignment, 2,500 words: 50%
+10 Preparation: 20 Independent study Component 1 Group project: 60% Component 2 Reflective learning journal, 1,000 words: 40% 3822 Term Study Abroad 6 40 No This module requires the student to undertake a term of study at an institution which has been approved by the Common Awards Management Board for this purpose (including approval of a conversion scheme for marks from that institution to grades for the student's Durham award).
+Set by institution Set by institution Set by institution 3911 Reflective Practice: Sports Ministry and Mission (Block delivery) 6 20 No The aim of this module is to facilitate student's development as an advanced sports minister.
+The module encourages students to synthesize and integrate their learning within a considered approach to ministry that can be articulated to both fellow professionals and non-specialists.
+The module facilitates student's self-understanding as a sports minister and prepares them for engagement in future ministry where they will be expected to communicate a vision for the work to multiple audiences.
+Lectures, seminars and small group learning 20 Context engagement: 80 Preparation: 100 Total: 200 Component 1 Theological Reflection, 2,500 words: 50% Component 2 Written Assignment, 2,500 words: 50%